 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Nikon 14mm f2.8D ED is the longer of the two lenses at 87mm.
-The Nikon 24mm f2.8D with a length of 46mm is 41mm shorter.
-Besides being longer, the Nikon 14mm f2.8D ED also has a larger diameter of 87mm compared to Nikon 24mm f2.8D's 65mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Nikon 14mm f2.8D ED is the longer of the two lenses at 87mm.
+The Nikon 24mm f2.8D with a length of 46mm, is 41mm shorter.
+Besides being longer, the Nikon 14mm f2.8D ED also has a larger diameter of 87mm compared to the Nikon 24mm f2.8D's 65mm diameter.

 Lens Mounts

-Both Nikon 24mm f2.8D and Nikon 14mm f2.8D ED has the same Nikon F (FX) lens mount.
+Both the Nikon 24mm f2.8D and the Nikon 14mm f2.8D ED has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Focal Range